Comparative (basic)

 - This car is faster than that one.

-- My house is smaller than his.
+- My house is smaller than yours.

-a) Adjective ends in –e
+a) Adjectives ending in -e

 - nice → nicer